jimthompson5802/rag_swimrules/README.md

 ## Usage
 To use the chatbot, you can run the Jupyter notebook located in the `notebooks` directory.
 This notebook contains tests and experiments that showcase the chatbot's functionality and performance.

-## Contributing
-Contributions are welcome!
-If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.